 Use and Return Policy.
 When off-duty, an employee may not wear their uniform in public, except when traveling to and from work, unless expressly authorized by the individual’s Department Head.
 When an individual leaves the employment of the County, the individual’s uniform and/or clothing must be returned to the individual’s Department Head.
 The County may withhold from the employee’s check or final paycheck the cost of any items that are not returned.

 Internal Controls.
 Payment of this allowance will only be made to an employee that submits satisfactory proof of uniform and/or clothing purchases and/or expenses.
 Employees shall retain all receipts and other documentation related to this policy and present copies of these records to the employee’s Department Head and the County Auditor for approval.
 Employees that do not retain proof of their expenditures will not be paid this allowance.
-The County Auditor shall process this allowance through the County’s payroll system.
+The County Auditor shall process this allowance through the County’s payroll system and the uniform allowance through the accounts payable process.
+A Department may choose to purchase clothing or uniforms on behalf of employees.
 All other internal controls provisions adopted by the County shall be adhered to in the administration of this policy.